The Warped Product of Hamiltonian Spaces: Foliations on Warped Product Hamiltonian Spaces

-then, by means of Eq.~(\ref{levi-civita1}) the last equation is equivalent to the totally geodesic properties of $VT^*M$. \end{proof}
+By using~(\ref{levi-civita})-(\ref{levi-civita3}), one can check that is satisfied if and only if $VT^*M$ is totally geodesic, and this completes the proof. \end{proof}

-\begin{Theorem}~ Let $\mathbb{H}=(M,H)$ be a warped product Hamilton space with nonconstant warped function $f$.
-Then, the horizontal distribution $HT^*M$ is a totally geodesic one if and only if $(M_1,H_1)$ and $(M_2,H_2)$ are Euclidean spaces. \end{Theorem} \begin{proof} Suppose that $HT^*M$ is a totally geodesic distribution, then
+\begin{Theorem}~ Let $\mathbb{H}=(M,H)$ be a warped product Hamiltonian space with nonconstant warped function $f$.
+Then, the horizontal distribution $HT^*M$ is a totally geodesic one if and only if $(M,H)$ is an Euclidean space. \end{Theorem} \begin{proof} Suppose that $HT^*M$ is a totally geodesic distribution, then